auth0/docs/articles/multifactor-authentication/index.md

 ## Using a Custom MFA Service

-If you are using an MFA provider without Auth0 built-in support or if you are using a service you've built, you can use the "redirect" protocol for the integration.
+If you are using an MFA provider without Auth0 built-in support or if you are using a service you've built, you can use the [redirect](https://auth0.com/docs/protocols#redirect-protocol-in-rules) protocol for the integration.

-By using the "redirect" protocol, you can interrupt the authentication transaction and redirect the user to a specified URL where the user is asked for MFA.
+By using the redirect protocol, you can interrupt the authentication transaction and redirect the user to a specified URL where the user is asked for MFA.
 If authentication is successful, Auth0 will continue processing the request.

 Some MFA options you might want to implement using this option include: